Smart Beta Portfolio Strategy Disclosure

 Betterment offers a smart beta portfolio strategy (“smart beta portfolio”) for investors who wish to take greater systematic risk at a given allocation between stocks and bonds than is possible with a comparable allocation in the standard, default Betterment portfolio strategy (“Betterment’s core portfolio”).

-The smart beta portfolio incorporates certain stock exchange traded funds (“ETFs”) that do not weight their holdings solely based on market capitalization (“Smart Beta ETFs”).
-The Smart Beta ETFs make rules-based adjustments to the market weights of their holdings based on four factors that have been identified in academic research as persistent drivers of investment returns: good value (measured by price to cash flow, price to sales, and price to book value ratios), high quality (measured by gross profits to total assets), low volatility (measured by standard deviation of returns), and strong momentum (measured by risk-adjusted returns over a defined period of time).
+The smart beta portfolio incorporates certain stock exchange traded funds (“ETFs”) that do not weight their holdings solely based on market capitalization (“smart beta equity ETFs”).
+The smart beta equity ETFs make rules-based adjustments to the market weights of their holdings based on four factors that have been identified in academic research as persistent drivers of investment returns in stocks: good value (measured by price to cash flow, price to sales, and price to book value ratios), high quality (measured by gross profits to total assets), low volatility (measured by standard deviation of returns), and strong momentum (measured by risk-adjusted returns over a defined period of time).
 For additional descriptions of the factors, see https://www.betterment.com/resources/inside-betterment/product-news/smart-beta-portfolio-strategy.

-The smart beta portfolio is designed by Goldman Sachs Asset Management (“Goldman Sachs”) and comprised of certain ETFs managed by Goldman Sachs and certain ETFs managed by other fund managers.
+The smart beta portfolio is designed by Goldman Sachs Asset Management (“Goldman Sachs”) and is generally comprised of ETFs managed by Goldman Sachs but may also include ETFs managed by other fund managers.
 Because Goldman Sachs earns management fees from the Goldman Sachs ETFs it selects for the smart beta portfolio, Goldman Sachs has a financial incentive to select its own funds for inclusion in the portfolio, even if those funds have higher costs than comparable ETFs offered by other fund managers.

-The smart beta portfolio currently includes Smart Beta ETFs for U.S. large capitalization, international developed market, and international emerging market stocks.
-The smart beta portfolio does not currently use Smart Beta ETFs to gain exposure to U.S. and international developed market small capitalization stocks, U.S. bonds, international bonds, or REITS and instead uses other Goldman Sachs ETFs that are weighted by market capitalization.
-Further detail regarding the ETFs included in the smart beta portfolio, and Goldman Sachs’ methodology for applying factor weightings to its Smart Beta ETFs, can be found in the prospectuses drafted by the managers of those funds.
+The smart beta portfolio currently includes smart beta equity ETFs for U.S. large capitalization, U.S. small capitalization, international developed market, and international emerging market stocks, and the portfolio also includes smart beta fixed income ETFs for investment grade and high yield bonds.
+Further detail regarding the ETFs included in the smart beta portfolio, and Goldman Sachs’ methodology for constructing its smart beta ETFs, can be found in the prospectuses drafted by the managers of those funds.
 Copies of those prospectuses are available in the portfolio tab of your account.

 Investors considering the smart beta portfolio should understand how it impacts the operation of Betterment’s tax coordinated portfolio feature.
 The smart beta portfolio can be elected for goals in a tax coordinated portfolio, but all goals in that tax coordinated portfolio currently are required to use the smart beta portfolio.